linkedin/css-blocks/README.md

 A Block file may contain:

 ## The Scope Selector
 The scope ruleset contains styles applied to the root of the scoped style subtree.
-All other elements assigned styles from a Block must be contained in the subtree of the Block's root.
+All other elements assigned styles from a Block must be contained in the document subtree of an element assigned to the block's :scope.
 We use the special [`:scope` pseudo-class](https://developer.mozilla.org/en-US/docs/Web/CSS/:scope) to represent these styles.

 The `:scope` selector may contain the special `block-name` property so you may provide your own Block name for easy debugging and BEM class generation.
-If no `block-name` is provided, we will try to infer the Block name from the file name
+If no `block-name` is provided, we will infer the Block name from the file name.

 > 💡 **Feature Note: Block Names**
 >